sigmasaur/AwSW-it/README.md

 ### chapter1.rpy

 * At line 385, 408: *to skip seen messages* → *to skip messages*, as it depends on the user's preference.
-* At line 431: Corrected simple past tense to past perfect, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
+* At line 431: Corrected simple past tense *were under consideration* to past perfect, as we're supposedly talking of the period before the solar flare; the current translation is nonetheless rather flexible in this sense.
 * At line 431, 452, 471, 648, 1640: Corrected simple dash to em-dash.
 * At line 436, 2837: Corrected colon to dot to preserve the uppercase letter.
 * At line 463: *8* → *eight*, for elegance.